Azure/azure-sdk-for-js/sdk/storage/storage-file-datalake/README.md

 ### Authenticate the client

 Azure Storage supports several ways to authenticate.
 In order to interact with the Azure Data Lake Storage service you'll need to create an instance of a Storage client - `DataLakeServiceClient`, `DataLakeFileSystemClient`, or `DataLakePathClient` for example.
-See [Create the data lake service client](#create-the-data-lake-service-client) to learn more about authentication.
+See [samples for creating the `DataLakeServiceClient`](#create-the-data-lake-service-client) to learn more about authentication.

 - [Azure Active Directory](#with-defaultazurecredential-from-azureidentity-package)
 - [Shared Key](#with-storagesharedkeycredential)